Genivia/ugrep/README.md

   option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- Options `-O`, `-M`, and `-t` to specify file extensions, file signature magic byte patterns, and pre-defined file types, respectively.
+- Options `-O`, `-M`, and `-t` to specify file extensions, file signature magic byte patterns, and predefined file types, respectively.
 This allows searching for certain types of files in directory trees with recursive search options `-R` and `-r`.
-- Improved option `-f` uses `GREP_PATH` environment variable or the pre-defined patterns intalled in `/usr/local/share/ugrep/patterns`.
+- Improved option `-f` uses `GREP_PATH` environment variable or the predefined patterns intalled in `/usr/local/share/ugrep/patterns`.
 - When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte